developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/bypass/index.md

 ### Manually Skip Wizard

-When staging manually, it's possible to skip the Android Setup Wizard on devices with **Android M and higher** by scanning the barcode below at any stage of the wizard. **<u>Supported only on devices as indicated below</u>**.
+When staging manually, it's possible to skip the Android Setup Wizard on devices with **Android M and higher** by scanning the barcode below at any stage of the wizard.
+This feature is **<u>supported only on devices as indicated below</u>**.

+**IMPORTANT: If the wizard is partially completed, data entered prior to the scan is applied**.

 #### Skip wizard and run StageNow client: